aasshishh/reliable-downloader/README.md

 - Appropriate use of language features to solve the problem in a simple way
 - Code that is easy to read and reason about
 - Unit tests

-_If you feel that modifying the skeleton project would create a better solution to these requirements, we encourage you to do so.
-We currently support submissions in either .NET (C#) or Java and have included skeleton projects for both._

 ## Tips